 During gameplay you may switch between the four main heroes and call upon support heroes.
 You do this by pressing Start, selecting your hero, then pressing Start again.
 The new hero does not appear on screen until you press the A button.

 Between levels or after one hero’s demise, you can find and smash orbs that give you extra health and power.

-Did Vlade Divac approve of this opening screen?
-After playing 17 games as the Spurs, I’m 5 – 12.
+Did Vlade Divac approve this opening screen?
+After playing 21 games as the Spurs, I’m 7 – 14.
 I’m usually good at basketball videogames but very little success in this one.
-In fact, I may be getting worse after winning only 1 of my last 8.
+In fact, I may be getting worse.
 So Vlade, I feel your pain.

 This game has a vertical orientation that took a few games to get used to.
 The controls are simple and the Spurs should be a good team so why am I so bad?
 No idea but until the last few games I was having a great time playing.
 There are a ton of features and ways to tinker with your team.
 And the stats!
 The game saves team and player stats for each game and compiles them as you go through a season.
 There’s a lot here to be excited about.

 Minor issues: Rather than turn off, the shot clock stays at 24 seconds when the game clock is less than that which can be confusing.
 Marv does announce when time is running out, if you have him turned on; the rebound button is the same as shot button so you will sometimes accidentally shoot the ball from the opposite end of the court.